July 15, 2024

 Expected Change | Latest Update | Key Dates |

-Employment Tribunal Claims | Proposals set out in the Amendment Paper announced on 27 November 2024, with a view to extend the time limit for bringing all tribunal claims from 3 months to 6 months. | Not yet known |
+Employment Tribunal Claims | Being taken forward in Employment Rights Bill – time limit for bringing all types of Employment Tribunal claims (including unfair dismissal) from 3 months to 6 months. | Not yet known |

-National minimum/living wage due to change in April 2025.
+NLW to increase to £12.21 for over-20s in April 2025.
 Further changes to be phased in over next 3 years to bring rate for 18–20-year-olds in line with 21 and overs. |

 Statutory right to equal pay for ethnic minority employees and those with disabilities | Confirmed will be brought to Parliament in draft Equality (Race and Disability) Bill – now going out to consultation. | Draft bill expected in next 12 months. |